 This will free up some space for upgrading packages.
-The Raspbian can also be upgraded using third party solutions or Mender.
-Mender is an end-to-end open-source update manager.
+Raspbian can also be upgraded using third-party solutions or Mender, an end-to-end open-source update manager.

-Raspberry Pi configuration settings can be accessed by navigating to Preferences-> Raspberry Pi Configuration or running the following command in the terminal window:
+Raspberry Pi configuration settings can be accessed by navigating to Preferences-> Raspberry Pi Configuration or by running this command in the terminal window:

-If you have not changed the default password in the welcome window, it is highly recommended to do so from the configuration settings.
-If your screen does not fill the entire display monitor, disable the ‘Overscan’ option.
-Set the highest possible resolution supported by your display monitor to get the best desktop experience.
+If you have not yet changed the default password in the welcome window, it’s highly recommended to do so from the configuration settings.
+If your screen does not fill the entire display monitor, disable the “Overscan” option.
+Also, set the highest possible resolution supported by your display monitor to get the best desktop experience.

-Under the ‘Interfaces’ tab, you can enable or disable input/output and network interfaces like Camera, SSH, VNC, SPI, I2C, Serial Port, Serial Console, 1-Wire, and Remote GPIO.
-We will be enabling many of these options when we will need to control electronic circuits by our Python scripts.
+Under the “Interfaces” tab, you can enable or disable the input/output and network interfaces, such as the Camera, SSH, VNC, SPI, I2C, Serial Port, Serial Console, 1-Wire, and Remote GPIO.
+We’ll enable these options as needed to control the electronic circuits in our Python scripts.

-If you have installed Raspbian by copying extracted image files to the SD card as mentioned above, the file system will be already expanded and using the entire disk space available on the SD card.
-In such case, on prompting Raspbian to expand file system, you will get the following message
+If you’ve installed Raspbian by copying the extracted image files to the SD card, the file system will already be expanded — which means it’s using the entire disk space available on the card.
+If this is the case, the following message will pop up when prompting Raspbian to expand its file system.

 Installing other packages